Electrospinning-Data.org: A FAIR, Structured Knowledge Resource for Nanofiber Fabrication: Background and Summary

 However, these resources differ fundamentally in their data models, update mechanisms, and domain assumptions.
 General materials platforms prioritize crystallographic, electronic, or thermodynamic properties and are not designed to capture process-driven experimental workflows, qualitative morphology descriptors, or failure and instability information intrinsic to electrospinning experiments.
 Conversely, electrospinning-specific datasets, while valuable, are typically released as static archives and lack continuous data ingestion, consistent morphology representation, structured failure representation, image integration, and expert-governed curation.

-Electrospinning-Data.org is designed to address this gap by providing a domain-specific infrastructure for structuring electrospinning experiments within a unified process–structure–property framework.
-To our knowledge, there is currently no continuously updated, failure-aware infrastructure that combines structured experimental representation, governed curation, and support for both successful and unsuccessful outcomes within a single platform.
+Electrospinning-Data.org is designed to address this gap by introducing a domain-specific infrastructure for structuring electrospinning experiments within a unified process–structure–property framework.
+To our knowledge, no continuously updated, failure-aware infrastructure currently exists that integrates structured experimental representation, governed curation, and support for both successful and unsuccessful outcomes within a single platform.

 While Cogni-e-SpinDB 1.0 established the feasibility of structuring electrospinning experiments into a machine-readable dataset, it remains a static resource with fixed scope and limited capacity for continuous expansion.
 As such, it does not address key challenges in the field, including the ongoing integration of newly published data, the systematic inclusion of failure and instability outcomes, and the need for governed, community-driven data contribution.
 Addressing these limitations requires a transition from static dataset publication toward a sustained, infrastructure-based approach for data aggregation and curation.